colin-gourlay/sundown-sessions/src/content/artists/p/pixies/index.md

 ---
 ## About

 US alternative rock band formed in early 1986 in Boston, Massachusetts.
-The original lineup consisted of Black Francis (real name [a901966] IV) (vocals, guitar), [a135343] (bass, vocals (1986 to 2013), [a314217] (guitar) and [a280832] (drums).
+The original lineup consisted of Black Francis (real name Charles Michael Kittridge Thompson IV) (vocals, guitar), Kim Deal (bass, vocals (1986 to 2013), Joey Santiago (guitar) and Dave Lovering (drums).

-Kim Deal left the band in 2013,  and was briefly replaced for live performances by [a407282], before [a242805] joined the band as permanent bass player.
+Kim Deal left the band in 2013,  and was briefly replaced for live performances by Kim Shattuck, before Paz Lenchantin joined the band as permanent bass player.

 ### Current Lineup